krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     used across NATs.
 The default value is true.

 **permitted_enctypes**
-    Identifies all encryption types that are permitted for use in session key encryption.
-The default value for this tag is
+    Identifies the encryption types that servers will permit for session keys and for ticket and authenticator encryption, ordered by preference from highest to lowest.
+Starting in release 1.18, this tag also acts as the default value for **default_tgs_enctypes** and **default_tkt_enctypes**.
+The
-    |defetypes|.
+    default value for this tag is |defetypes|.

 **plugin_base_dir**
     If set, determines the base directory where krb5 plugins are